 Our clients use our services to detect whether a real person is passing the identity verification process, as well as any impersonation or spoofing attempts, to prevent money laundering, terrorist financing, fraud, and other activities that are considered a matter of public interest.
 That is why we, as a service provider, are responsible for providing the highest quality services.
 For this reason, where it is not prohibited by applicable law, and you have consented to it while testing the demo, we, as a data controller, use personal data to develop and improve our services by building and enhancing algorithms and developing and testing new verification options, products and services to verify a user's identity better and detect fraud.

 We do this in two ways.
 First, we deploy a system of recognising specific patterns in the information and making predictions about new data sets based on those patterns by training our computers or so-called 'machine learning.’
 Machine learning helps create models based on the information provided by the users, such as signs of potential fake data, and select the best models to be integrated into our system.
 The development of services also includes continuous improvement and assessment.
 We review the approaches for service delivery to ensure that our services comply with clients' requirements and work appropriately by testing and correcting new features and functions.
-Second, we implement initial and ongoing training for our human analysts to perform those tasks to only prevent machine learning models' automatic judgement.
+Second, we implement initial and ongoing training for our human analysts to perform those tasks only to prevent machine learning models' automatic judgement.
 It is also beneficial while machine learning models are in the stage of development and aren't adequately suited to perform such tasks.

 We may conduct some research on the user's product and service experience within the Dashboard to make it easy and intuitive to use.
 For this, we employ state-of-the-art technologies and tools to monitor and analyse User behaviour in the Dashboard System or the Sumsub Websites or Mobile App as a means of detecting flaws in the interface, the reasons for them, and enacting solutions.
 During such sessions, we make personal data or other confidential information on the Dashboard pages pseudonymised or processed with the use of other security techniques.